NMMaksimow/01_prac_ampicillin_resistance/01_lab_journal_nm.md

 CGAGCTGAACGGGCAATGCAGGAAGAGTTCTACCTGGAACTGAAAGAAGGCTTACTGGAGCCGCTGGCAGTGACGGAACG
 </details>

 I used zcat, grep, wc commands to check how many contigs are in the reference genome.
-There's only one contig -- bacterial circular chromosome, as expected.
+Wordcount command was used with option lines (-l).
+There's only one contig -- bacterial circular chromosome as expected.:white_check_mark:

 ```bash
 zcat raw_data/GCF_000005845.2_ASM584v2_genomic.fna.gz | grep -E "^>" | wc -l